uvarc/k8s-docs/service/README.md

 Required:

 - The "deployment" spec is required as it defines the container pod and its basic parameters.
-- The "service" spec is required.
+- The "service" spec is required if the pod functions as a network service.
 It serves as an abstract way to expose an application running on a set of Pods as a network service.
 - The "ingress" spec is required if you want to map external traffic into your pod via the ingress controller.
 This can also handle SSL for your site.

 Optional: